Farini/SkyNation/Readme.md

 - [X] Tests - (Settings) - ServerTab - Test Leave Guild
 - [X] Basic Views - Error messages - GameResponse? (success, or error)

+- [X] Store - Fix Price not showing.
+- [X] Modules Views - Be able to change all modules
+- [X] Import and fix Landpad

+- Add Sound
+- Add Credits
+- Typography?
+- Split Chat Bubble in [Guild] vs [Player], or just [Credits]?
+- Accounting with Totals

 - [ ] Mars Scene - Accounting happening every 10 seconds!
 - [ ] Mars Scene - Try to get accounting to be run on a background thread, or run accounting when settings are loading.